Shift into an easier gear and stay seated while climbing. Your bike uses energy much more efficiently when you stay seated and pedal steadily.

 3. Always acknowledge other users.
 “Hi” will do it.

 Do not ride wet or muddy trails.
-A quick look at our message board will show that many of the most common questions concern trail conditions.
-Is Trail X rideable?
+A quick look on StL Mountain Bikers (Facebook) will show that many of the most common questions concern trail conditions.
+Is Trail “X” rideable?
 We’ve often said that GORC is not the trail police.
-We aren’t going to tell you when you can or can’t ride your bike, but, by the same token, many members have invested a lot of time and effort into building and maintaining trails, and don’t want to see them ruined by people who have no regard for other users.
+We aren’t going to tell you when you can or can’t ride your bike, but, by the same token, many members have invested a lot of time and effort into building and maintaining trails and don’t want to see them ruined by people who have no regard for other users.
 We can only provide you with information about weather conditions, soil conditions, and a general history of how each trail holds up.
 The rest is up to your judgment.
 With that in mind, here are a few things that may help you to make a decision about whether to hit the trail:

-1. Check the forum for the trail.
-Most of the forums have links to weather stations that are fairly close, and can give you an idea about local rainfall.
-Usually, people who ride a trail often, or live close by will post up information.
+1. Check the trail page.
+There are off-site links to weather stations that are fairly close to the parks.
+This can give you an idea about local rainfall.
+Usually, people who ride a trail often or live close by will post up information.
+Refer to the park’s latest trail condition.
+These are crowd-sourced so you can contribute if you have a free website account.

 Finally, it is best to ride with other people.
 If you do ride alone, make sure someone knows where you are and when you should be back.